ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.10.4 =
+* Fixed a layout bug in the menu editor where the submenu column did not increase its height to align with the currently selected top level menu.
+* Tested up to WP 6.1.

 = 1.10.3 =
 * Increased the minimum required PHP version to 5.6.